@llm-ports/adapter-openai

 Reasoning models (auto-handled)

-Reasoning models — OpenAI's o3, o3-mini, gpt-5-nano, plus compat-provider reasoning models like Cerebras gpt-oss-120b — burn tokens on internal chain-of-thought before producing visible output.
+Reasoning models — OpenAI's o3, o3-mini, gpt-5-nano, plus compat-provider reasoning models like Cerebras gpt-oss-120b and DeepInfra openai/gpt-oss-120b — burn tokens on internal chain-of-thought before producing visible output.
 A naive call with maxOutputTokens: 20 against gpt-5-nano reliably returns empty text and finish_reason=length because the budget got consumed by reasoning.

 The OpenAI adapter handles this automatically, with no configuration:

-- Detection.
-The adapter inspects each response for two reasoning signals:
+- Detection (alpha.22+).
+The adapter inspects each response for three reasoning signals:

-usage.completion_tokens_details.reasoning_tokens > 0(OpenAI o-series, gpt-5-nano shape) or a populatedmessage.reasoningstring field (Cerebras gpt-oss shape).
-Either signal marks the model as a reasoning model in a process-wide cache. - Auto-retry on starvation.
-If a response shows the starvation signature (
+usage.completion_tokens_details.reasoning_tokens > 0(OpenAI o-series, gpt-5-nano), a populatedmessage.reasoningstring field (Cerebras gpt-oss-*), or a populatedmessage.reasoning_contentfield (DeepInfra harmony serving).
+Any of the three marks the model as reasoning in a process-wide cache. - Auto-retry on starvation (alpha.22+).
+If a response shows the starvation signature (empty visible output AND no executable

 The default headroom multiplier (10×) is calibrated against o-series reasoning intensity.
 You can override per-model via pricingOverrides[modelId].capabilities.reasoningHeadroomMultiplier.